KonradDanielewski/DeepEcoHab/docs/getting_started.md

 The app opens in your browser.
 Create a project, add your recordings, run the analysis and build plots — no code involved.
 This is how we expect most people to use DeepEcoHab.
+[Using the app](./app.md) walks through it step by step, with screenshots and short videos.

 ### Working from code instead